Zenith Birla (India) Ltd Directors Report.

 |Sr. No.||Statutory Auditors Remark||Directors explanation|

-|2||The Company has not complied with the provisions of sections 74 or any other relevant provisions of the Act and the Companies (Acceptance of Deposits) Rules 2014 with regard to non-repayment of deposits and interest on due date, maintenance of liquid assets to the extent required as well as not fully complying with the orders passed by the Company Law Board.||The company has taken action on priority to clear the dues of deposit holders who are incapacitated and to comply with the orders of existing authorities.
+|1||The Company has not complied with the provisions of the section 74 or any other relevant provisions of the Act and the Companies (Acceptance of De- posits) Rules, 2014 with regard to non repayment of deposits and interest on due date, maintenance of liquid assets to the extent required as well as not fully complying with the orders passed by the Company Law Board.||The company has taken action on priority to clear the dues of deposit holders who are incapacitated and to comply with the orders of existing authorities.
 For the rest, the company has already started the process of settling their dues through sale proceeds of the assets sold by MPID court of the other Company who has given NOC for using the amount towards repayment of the Fixed Deposits of the Zenith Birla (India) Limited and will complete it before the end of Financial Year 2019-20|

-|3||With reference to Note no. 42 regarding the company not having the balance confirmations for its party balances and hence our inability to state whether these balances are recoverable/payable to the extent stated.||Reconciliation of balances of sundry creditors are an ongoing basis and the figures would be ascertained only when the reconciliation is finalised.
+|2||Balance of Sundry Creditors, Debtors, Loans and Advanc- es, deposits, inter units etc being not confirmed by the parties/units and hence our inability to state whether these balance are recoverable/payable to the extent stated.||Reconciliation of balances of sundry creditors are an ongoing basis and the figures would be ascertained only when the reconciliation is finalised.
 The Company is taking steps to obtain balance confirmation from its parties.
 However, it will not have any material impact on the state of affairs of the Company.|

-|5||According to information and explanations given to us and the records of the Company examined by us, in our opinion except for dues in respect of Dividend Distribution Tax, Tax Deducted at source, Professional Tax, Tax Collected at Source, Service Tax, Provident Fund, Employees State Insurance, Sales Tax, Labour Welfare Fund, Value Added Tax, Excise Duty and Corporation Tax the Company is generally regular in depositing the undisputed statutory dues including Custom Duty, Cess and other material statutory dues, as applicable.
-The following balances remain in arrears as at the last day of financial year for a period exceeding six months from the date they become payable Income Tax Deducted at Source -35,56,725 Income Tax Collected at Source - 52,172 Provident Fund - Rs.
+|5||According to information and explanations given to us and the records of the Company examined by us, in our opinion except for dues in respect of Dividend Distribution Tax, Tax Deducted at Source, Professional Tax, Tax Collected at Source, Service Tax, Provident Fund, Employees State Insurance, Sales Tax, Labour Welfare Fund, Value Added Tax, Excise Duty and Corporation Tax the Company is generally regular in depositing the undisputed statutory dues including Custom Duty, Cess and other material statutory dues, as applicable.
+The following balances remain in arrears as at the last day of the financial year for a period exceeding six months from the date they become payable Income Tax Deducted at Source -35,56,725 Income Tax Collected at Source - 52,172 Provident Fund - Rs.
 27 65,529 Labour Welfare Fund - Rs.
 768 Professional Tax - Rs.
 2,10,363 Excise Duty - Rs.
 59,28,897 Dividend Distribution Tax - Rs.
-3,59,08,091 Interest on Dividend Distribution Tax - 3,33,94,524 Central Sales Tax-15.695 Value Added tax-2,10,383||The Company has complied with the deposits of taxes now except the once mentioned by the Auditors.
+3,59,08,091 Interest on Dividend Distribution Tax - 3,33,94,524 Central Sales Tax-15.695 Value Added tax-2,10,383||The Company has complied with the deposit of taxes now except the once mentioned by the Auditors.
 Some of them are outstanding due to financial crunch and some of them all really not outstanding but are of excess provisions as well as proper unit wise adjustments were not done.
 The same is being carried out and will be reflected in the next reporting year.|

 (ii) Explanation for Secretarial Auditors Remark